 Manganese Greensand Iron Filter

 The manganese greensand iron filter used to be the most common iron removal device.
 It can be used successfully for iron concentrations up to approximately 6 mg/L. Iron is oxidized by a coating on the surface of manganese greensand bead media.
 The greensand must be regenerated periodically with potassium permanganate to replenish the oxidant on the surface of the manganese greensand.

 Continued successful operation requires an availability at least 20 L per minute (5 gal/min) flow for proper backwash for a smaller unit, a pH above 7, and regular regeneration.
 Backwash flow needs to be maintained for a minimum of 10 minutes to an optimum time of 30 to 40 minutes.
 Failure to regenerate often enough can ruin the filter media.

-A water softener will generally remove up to 3 mg/L of iron.
+A water softener will generally remove up to 3 mg/L of iron, but will add salt to the water.
 The iron must be in the ferrous (clear water) state, or the iron will damage the softener resin.
 Care must be taken if a softener is used to remove iron because iron tends to clog and foul the softener resin.
 A resin cleaning compound must be used regularly to protect the resin.
 The most common resin cleaning compounds contain sodium hydrosulfite or phosphoric acid.
 Some water softener salt contains a resin cleaner.

 Aeration, Settling and Filtration